apache/trafficserver/doc/reference/configuration/records.config.en.rst

 3     no clustering
 ===== ====================

+.. ts:cv:: CONFIG proxy.config.cluster.ethernet_interface INT eth0

+The network interface to be used for cluster communication.
+This has to be identical on all members of a clsuter.
+ToDo: Is that reasonable ??
+Should this be local"

 .. ts:cv:: CONFIG proxy.config.cluster.rsport INT 8088

    The reliable service port.
 The reliable service port is used to send configuration information between the nodes in a cluster.
 All nodes